I don't think we're ever bored. There is always something to do ...

-Boarding school is about community and at Wilbraham & Monson Academy a healthy residential community is the foundation of campus life.
-For all members of the school to live and learn in a caring and supportive environment, we must create a safe, healthy, compassionate, and respectful residential community of students and adults.
+Boarding school is about community.
+At Wilbraham & Monson Academy, a healthy residential community is the foundation of our campus life.
+For all members of the school to live and learn in a caring and supportive environment, we create a safe, healthy, compassionate, and respectful residential community of students and adults.

 - School Hours

 - School Week

 The Campus Store, located on the first floor of Rich Hall, stocks many athletic and gift items in addition to textbooks and school supplies.
 The Campus Store is open from 9 a.m. - 3:30 p.m.
 Monday through Friday (during the academic year).
 Summer hours are Monday through Thursday, 9 a.m. to 4 p.m.

 The Academy requires families to fund their student’s Campus Store account for the purpose of books, academic supplies, college application fees, medical services, etc.

 Away from the classroom or the field, dorm parents live in the dormitories with students.
 At night and on weekends, they guide students with homework during study hours, watch television with boarders in the lobby, and grant permission to students to hang out with friends off campus.